The Saint of the Day

 But what does it mean be proportional to Our Lady?
 Only this title – spouse of Our Lady – is something far beyond and higher than anything St. Joseph did or could have done.
 Along this vein, another question arises: What can be more admirable than having been chosen to be the foster father of God?
 Nothing can be comparable to that.

-Since Catholics do not practice free interpretation of the Scriptures, but follow and are guided by the Magisterium of the Church and the theologians, you can see that when God hid the data regarding St. Joseph and Our Lady, He was encouraging the Church to think about them, and inspiring the faithful to learn from the Hierarchy.
+Because Catholics do not practice free interpretation of the Scriptures, they follow the guidance of both the Magisterium of the Church and sound theologians.
+When God hid the detailed account of St. Joseph and Our Lady's lives, He encouraged and inspired the Church to contemplate their many facets and learn from the Hierarchy.
 That is to say, He wants the saints and the doctors to elaborate the doctrine from the abridged data He gave us.
-He wants man to distil from Scripture and Tradition the good doctrine He hid there, as the bee draws nectar from the flower.
+He wants man to distill from Scripture and Tradition the good doctrine He hid there, as the bee draws nectar from the flower.
 When someone sees a flower, he doesn’t imagine that something so sweet would be inside.
 The same is true regarding many truths of Revelation, especially with regard to St. Joseph and Our Lady.

 So, from the silence of Scriptures regarding St. Joseph and Our Lady, you can deduce the approval of God for the hierarchical character of the Catholic Church.